quadrama/gerdracor-coref/README.md

 ## Organization

 The annotations are sorted into folders according to the different output formats.
 Parallel annotations by different annotators are organized into branches in the git tree.
 The main annotations are located in the `gold` branch.
-Partial annotations are sorted under the main folder in a folder called `part`.
+Partial annotations are sorted under the main folder in a subfolder called `part`.

 ### Folder structure